WinnieChun1234/ENGG1340Project/README.md

 *   Normal mode, with undo/redo features to allow change of answers, counting the time of one game is also available.

-#### Features and Function to be implemented vis-à-vis to coding requirements
+#### Features and Function implemented vis-à-vis to coding requirements
 1. Generation of random game sets or events.
     *   Constructing a Latin square and hence the basic of game board.
     *   Mark a random amount of cells as black without breaking the rule.